tsuru/tsuru/README.md

     % tsuru key-add

 This will search for a `id_rsa.pub` file in ~/.ssh/, if you don't have a generated key yet, you should generate one before running this command.
+If your public key is in some other format, you can pass it as argument to `key-add`
+command:

+    % tsuru key-add $HOME/.ssh/id_dsa.pub

 Now you can push you application to your cloud: